anyone21/Dart-Notes/NullSafety.md

            String? nullString = null;    // This means that nullString variable can either contain a String Or it can be null.
          }

-         Note: For any nullable variable in Dart, if you don’t initialize it with a value, it’ll be given the default value of null.
+         // Note: For any nullable variable in Dart, if you don’t initialize it with a value, it’ll be given the default value of null.
          ```

+### Ending Note
+This is a basic overview about null in dart.
+In next part we try to demystiy how dart .